GenSpectrum/cov-spectrum-docs/API.md

 ### Temporary JWT Token

-Returns a JWT token with a TTL of 3 minutes.
+Returns a JWT token with a TTL of 3 minutes that can be used to authenticate access to a particular endpoint.

 **Request:**

 ```
 POST /internal/create-temporary-jwt
+Request params:
+  - restrictionEndpoint: string
 ```

 **Response**